-The Company entered into service and supply agreements with a contract manufacturing organization (CMO) in Europe for the manufacture of its Covid-19 virus-detecting, rapid-response test.
-The manufacturing service and supply agreements are firm commitments requiring the Company to fund the manufacturing set-up and transfer its test technology for the purposes only of test kit manufacturing.
+The Company entered into service and supply agreement with a contract manufacturing organization in Europe for the manufacture of its rapid detection COVID-19 virus-detecting, response test.
+The manufacturing service and supply agreement is a firm commitment requiring the Company to fund the manufacturing set-up and transfer of its test technology for the purpose of test kit manufacturing.
+As the Company awaits its IO from Health Canada or its EUA from the FDA, its technology transfer continues and quality assurance manufacturing batches are being run with its manufacturing partner.